 What is Ethereum?

-Ethereum is a platform that allows the execution of decentralized smart contracts and also works as a platform for numerous other cryptocurrencies.
-Ethereum was founded by eight co-founders, with Vitalik Buterin being the best known of the bunch.
-Ethereum’s goal is to become a global network for decentralized applications which allows people from all corners of the planet to run fraud-resistant software.
+Ethereum is a platform that is credited with bringing the execution of decentralized smart contracts to the blockchain world.
+This allows it to facilitate an ecosystem of applications, other crypto tokens and even other Web3 protocols.
+Ethereum was founded by eight co-founders, with Vitalik Buterin the best known of the group.
+Ethereum’s goal is to become a global network for decentralized application, allowing people from all corners of the planet to run fraud-resistant software and take complete control over their finances.

 What is blockchain technology?